 Executing this command will initiate installation of all available PVS-Studio components.
 Please note that PVS-Studio may require a restart to complete installation if, for example, the files being updated are locked.
 If you run the installer without the 'NORESTART' flag, it may restart the computer without any prior notification or dialogue.

 The package includes utility 'PVS-Studio-Updater.exe', which checks for analyzer updates.
 If there are updates available, it will download and install them on local machine.
 To run the utility in 'silent' mode, use the same options as with installation:

 PVS-Studio-Updater.exe /verysilent /suppressmsgboxes

 Settings file is generated automatically when running the Visual Studio with installed PVS-Studio plugin or running C and C++ Compiler Monitoring UI (Standalone.exe), and it can then be edited or copied to other machines.
 The information about the license is also stored in the settings file.
 The default directory of this file is:

 To learn more about unattended deployment of PVS-Studio, see the article "Unattended deployment of PVS-Studio".

 Before running the analyzer, you need to configure it to optimize handling of the warning list and (if possible) speed up the analysis process.

 Note.
-The options discussed below can be changed by manually editing the settings file or through the settings page's interface of the Visual Studio plug-in or Standalone version.
+The options discussed below can be changed by manually editing the settings file or through the settings page's interface of the Visual Studio plug-in or Compiler Monitoring UI.